tayyabkhan00/pdf_RAG_project/README.md

 The app will open in your browser automatically.

 ## 🧪 Example Questions You Can Ask
+Here are good, realistic questions you should try on your PDF Q&A bot (from easy → advanced).

+**🔹 Basic Understanding (Warm-up)**

+- “What is the main problem this paper is trying to solve?”
+- “Summarize the abstract in simple words.”
+- “What is the title of this paper?”
+- “Who is the author of this paper?”

+**👉 These confirm document ingestion is correct.**

+**🔹 Conceptual / Technical Questions**

+- “What is an Autonomous QA Agent according to the paper?”
+- “How does the proposed system use RAG?”
+- “Why are LLMs unreliable for Selenium script generation?”
+- “What role does retrieval play in reducing hallucination?”

+**👉 These test semantic search + context grounding.**

+**🔹 Methodology Section (Very Important)**

+- “Explain the methodology used in this paper.”
+- “What types of documents are ingested into the vector database?”
+- “How does the system generate Selenium scripts?”
+- “What frameworks or tools are used in the proposed approach?”

+**👉 These show deep chunk retrieval, not surface text.**

+**🔹 Results & Evaluation (Interview-Level)**

+- “What were the evaluation metrics used?”
+- “How does the RAG approach compare with a standard LLM?”
+- “What accuracy or success rate did the system achieve?”
+- “What are the key experimental results?”

+**👉 These prove your bot handles numbers + evidence.**

+**🔹 Critical Thinking / Insight Questions**

+- “What are the limitations of this approach?”
+- “What future work is suggested by the authors?”
+- “In which scenarios might this system fail?”
+- “Why is RAG better than fine-tuning in this case?”

+**👉 These separate real RAG from keyword search.**

+**🔹 Negative Test (VERY IMPORTANT)**

+- “Explain how GPT-4 was trained.”
+- “What is the capital of France?”

+**✅ Expected answer:**
+- “I don’t know.”

+This proves:
+- Hallucination control
+- Prompt discipline
+- Production readiness

+**🔥 Best Demo Questions (Use These in Interviews)**

+If you’re showing this project to someone, ask:

+- “How does the Autonomous QA Agent reduce hallucination when generating Selenium scripts?”
+- “What evidence does the paper provide that RAG improves execution success?”
+These make your project look research-grade.

+**🧠 Pro Tip (Important)**

+If answers feel weak:

+- Increase k from 3 → 5
+- Slightly increase chunk overlap
+- Ask more specific questions

+✅ One-Line Summary

+Good RAG questions are specific, document-grounded, and evidence-based.
 - What is the main problem this paper addresses?
 - Explain the proposed methodology.
 - How does RAG improve reliability?